Legacy107/Everhunt/docs/guidelines.rst

         Containing game sprites.

     tileset : folder
-        Containing files relating to tileset such as .tres files.
+        Containing files related to tileset such as .tres files.

     docs : folder
         Containing documentation files.

     src : folder
-        Containing source code including scripts and scenes.
+        Containing source codes such as scripts and scenes.

     main.tscn : file
         The master scene.
 In charge of switching between different scenes.